Shrimp Boil with Spicy Sauce

 How to Make Shrimp Boil?

-1. In a large pot filled with water.
-Bring water to a boil.
+1. Bring a large pot filled with water to a full boil.

 3. Add the shrimp to the pot.
 Cover and bring back to boil.
-Continue to boil until shrimp have turned pink, about 2 to 3 minutes.
+Continue to boil until shrimp are fully cooked and turn pink, about 2 to 3 minutes.
 Drain.

-4. Transfer shrimp to a large family-size bowl or platter.
+4. Transfer shrimp to a large family-size bowl or platter and serve!

 Directions to Make Spicy Butter Sauce: